PuffyKerry/AI-Assisted_Seal_Photograph_Image_Processing_and_Correction_System_in_Rust/README.md

 Image Processing:
   - Dark Channel Prior is implemented for haze detection.
 Specifics are explained in comments and in the project plan.
     - To run test: cargo run -p ai-model
-      - This is currently a very temporary test, hence it being run in the ai-model crate.
+      - This is currently a still-somewhat-temporary test, hence it being run in the ai-model crate.
+    - DCP-based dehazing is now implemented (12/21).
+Works rather well.
   - TODO:
     - Other functions still need to be implemented, especially for dehazing, contrast adjustment, and glare reduction.
-    - Reorganize code and file structure
+    - Reorganize code and file structure, some more

 Machine Learning:
   - Linear Regression is implemented, but not tested yet.
     - To run: not possible yet.
 Needs testing first.
   - TODO: training testing of model.
 Refinement based on dataset.
+High priority